Skip to content

 Northeastern delegation taking part in pivotal UN plastic pollution treaty talks in South Korea

-The delegation that will attend the negotiations includes Maria Ivanova, Aron Stubbins and six graduate students from the university.
+The delegation that will attend the negotiations includes Maria Ivanova, Aron Stubbins and six students from the university.

 Maria Ivanova speaking at TED Planet Action Summit.